 The Company operates and manages its business as one reportable and operating segment.
 The Company's chief executive officer, who is the chief operating decision maker, reviews financial information on an aggregate basis for purposes of allocating resources and evaluating financial performance.
 Primarily all of the Company's long-lived assets are based in the United States.
-Long-lived assets are comprised of property and equipment and the Company's right-of-use assets.
-All of the Company's revenue was in the United States for the three and nine months ended September 30, 2021 and 2020, based on the shipping location of the external customer.
+Long-lived assets are comprised of property and equipment.
+All of the Company's revenue was in the United States for the three and six months ended June 30, 2022 and 2021, based on the shipping location of the external customer.